Standards for Microbiology Investigations Steering Committee

 Declaration of interests (PDF, 43.3KB, 4 pages)

-The working groups for UK Standards for Microbiology Investigations (SMIs) include:
+The working groups for UK Standards for Microbiology Investigations (UK SMIs) include:

 - Joint working group for national user manual template